Privacy Notice

 We do not sell your personal data.

-When you choose to connect a calendar in the desktop app, Overshow requests delegated, read-only calendar access.
+When you choose to connect a calendar or cloud mailbox in the desktop app, Overshow requests delegated, read-only access for the feature you enable.

-We use these permissions only to let the desktop app identify the calendars available to the signed-in account, read event metadata across those calendars, and support calendar-linked features in the desktop app.
+We use these permissions only to let the desktop app identify authorised calendars and messages, read the data needed for the connected feature, and provide user-facing calendar and mail features in the desktop app.

 Calendar data handled through this integration can include calendar names, event titles, attendees, locations, notes or descriptions, start and end times, recurrence markers, response status, and meeting links or conference URLs present in the event.
 Sensitive calendar fields stored by the desktop app are encrypted locally.
 We do not use Google or Microsoft calendar data for advertising, sale to data brokers, or AI model training.

 You can stop future provider access by revoking Overshow in your Google or Microsoft account, or through your organisation's administrator controls where applicable.
-If access is revoked or expires, future cloud calendar sync will fail until you reconnect.
-Existing local calendar data already stored on your device remains under your control.
+If access is revoked or expires, future cloud sync will fail until you reconnect.
+Revocation does not automatically delete data already stored on your device; use Settings → Data → Reset local data if you also want to remove the local encrypted database.

 Our lawful bases for processing